amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

          learning rate.
 For example, setting as (1.0, 0.2) means using a new learning rate 0.2 for the layer whose MSE is bigger than 1.0.
       -  **TargetOpType**: (List) The target operation types to finetune.
-         The default value is [Conv, ConvTranspose, Gemm, InstanceNormalization].
+         The default value is [Conv, ConvTranspose, Gemm, MatMul, InstanceNormalization].
+The MatMul node must have one and only one set of weights.
       -  **SelectiveUpdate**: (Bool) If the end-to-end accuracy does not improve after finetuned a certain layer, discard the optimized weight (and bias) of the layer.
 The default value is False.